hengel2810/tomatic/README.md

 </p>

 <p>
-This tool was especially developed for development with the Raspberry Pi, but you can use it also for other cases.
+This tool was especially developed for development with the Raspberry Pi, but you can use it for any other cases.
 </p>

 ## Configure the Raspberry Pi